CloudyAnt/Qfig/README.md

 `Homebrew`, great package manager, it's similiar with `yum` & `apt-get`

+*if connection refuesed, set your DNS Server to 8.8.8.8*

 `iTerm`, better than terminal, by the way, `oh-my-zsh` is a good friend

 `Postman`, useful for testing you apis